droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players ask Clovin about the Vistana described in Madam Eva’s reading, he notes only (and with minor irritation) that the Abbot will answer their questions.
 ## K2b.
 Main Hall
 This area is largely as described in <span class="citation">S13.
 Main Hall (p.
 150)</span>.
 However, there is no music if Clovin is guiding the players.
-Additionally, Vasilka is a **flesh golem** with an Intelligence of 17, a Charisma of 8, proficiencies in Religion and Nature, and the ability to speak and understand Common and Celestial.
+Additionally, Vasilka is a **[Weak Charnel Creation](https://2e.aonprd.com/Monsters.aspx?ID=2878)** with an Intelligence of 17, a Charisma of 8, proficiencies in Religion and Nature, and the ability to speak and understand Common and Celestial.

 > [!profile]+ **Profile: The Abbot**
 > **Roleplaying Information**